CASE STUDY 01 · PAYPAL CONSUMER · 2019–2024

 MY ROLE

-The connective tissue across six surfaces
+I was the connective tissue across six surfaces.

 Home, Onboarding, Wallet, Financial Snapshot, the Activity Ledger, and Growth were each owned by different product teams: different PMs, different roadmaps, and different success metrics.
 My job was to make them behave like one system.